AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/docs/non-map-properties.md

 "CustomFields": {"DH_MEEP_Invulnerable_Tree": ""}
 ```

 That's really all there is to it.
-Since it's so highly recommended you **don't** add this to a custom tree designed purely to be spawned in a map, I won't be going over how to edit this custom field into an existing tree.
-You know where to look if you want to, though!
+Since it's so highly recommended you **only** add this to a custom tree designed purely to be spawned in a map, I won't be going over how to edit this custom field into an existing tree.
+I don't want to encourage or help with something that could lead to problems for users!